matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 There are several types of load balancers and algorithms that can be used, such as:
 a) Round-robin: it distributes requests to servers in a circular fashion, sending the first request to the first server, the second request to the second server, and so on.
-b) Least connections: it distributes requests to the server with the least number of active connections.
+b) The Least connections: it distributes requests to the server with the least number of active connections.
 c) IP hash: it distributes requests to servers based on the hash value of the client's IP address.
-d) Least response time: it distributes requests to the server with the lowest response time.
+d) The Least response time: it distributes requests to the server with the lowest response time.
 e) Layer 7 Load Balancing: it distributes requests based on application layer data, such as the URI or the hostname.
 f) DNS Load balancing: it distributes requests based on the DNS resolution, it can be used for global load balancing.
 Load balancers can also provide other features such as SSL offloading, caching, compression, and health checks to